-6. In addition, according to information gathered by the Special Representative directly from the Army General Staff, the FMLN ordered six traffic standstills or "stoppages" so far this year.
-The Special Representative points out that such "stoppages", in addition to harming the economy, are violations of the freedom of movement of Salvadorian citizens.
+6. In addition, according to information gathered by the Special Representative directly from the Army General Staff, the FMLN ordered six traffic standstills or "stoppages" in the first nine months of the year.
+The Special Representative points out that such "stoppages", in addition to harming the economy, constitute violations of the freedom of movement of Salvadorian citizens.
 Furthermore, the "stoppages" sometimes result in deaths and injuries and the burning and destruction of vehicles.
-5/
+6/ The Special Representative has learnt that the FMLN announced a further traffic stoppage beginning at midnight on 2 November 1987.
+And according to information which has been publicly announced, in the first week of December, under the slogan "We all eat or nobody eats", the FMLN launched a sabotage campaign against the agro-industrial sector; this campaign resulted in the destruction of four agricultural centres.
+According to the same information, Monsignor Rivera y Damas, Archbishop of San Salvador, condemned the FMLN's campaign.
+7/